Beatris de Menezes Bragança

-Maria Luiza Beatris de Menezes Bragança (Note: alternatively spelled as Beatris de Menezes Braganza and Beatriz Menezes Braganza) (6 November 1916 – 24 May 1983) was an Indian freedom fighter and research scientist who was the first Dean of Tata Memorial Hospital.
+Maria Luiza Beatris de Menezes Bragança (Note: alternatively spelled as Beatris de Menezes Braganza and Beatriz Menezes Braganza) (6 November 1916 – 24 May 1983) was an Indian independence activist and research scientist who was the first Dean of Tata Memorial Hospital.
 She is known for her research in cancer and in identifying a cure for cobra venom.

 Early life

 Maria Luiza Beatris de Menezes Bragança was born on 6 November 1916 in Cuelim village in Mormugao taluka.
 She and her sister Berta were daughters of Luís de Menezes Bragança and Ana, the sister of T. B. Cunha.
 She completed her MA and PhD in Biochemistry.
 She and her sister, Berta, wore khadi saris.

-Goa liberation movement
+Goan independence movement

-Menezes Bragança was an active member of the anti-Portuguese protests and meetings in Bombay.
+Menezes Bragança was an active member of the anti-Portuguese protests and meetings in Bombay, British India.
 In 1945, she became one of the founders of the Goan Youth League, led by her uncle, T.B.
 Cunha.
 In 1946, she was one of the youth leaders who marched to the Portuguese Consulate in Bombay, protesting against Cunha's arrest.
 Also in 1946, she accompanied Joachim Dias to speak to then Prime Minister of India Jawaharlal Nehru about Goa's freedom; Nehru later issued a statement regarding the same.
 She was also associated with the National Congress (Goa) in Bombay.

 Menezes Bragança then moved to Canada on a scholarship.
 Upon her return to Bombay, she continued her previous work, now joining the Goan Peoples Party (GPP).

-She often visited other countries to attend scientific conferences, but used the opportunity to spread awareness of and request for support for the Goa liberation movement.
+She often visited other countries to attend scientific conferences, but used the opportunity to spread awareness of and request support for the Goan independence movement.
 At the Goan Political Convention, held on 5 October 1959, she was chosen as a member of the Goan Council.
 She was the Honorary Treasurer of the T. B. Cunha Memorial Committee.